-BT Protection Plans can help cover you
+BT Protection Plans can help you and your family prepare for the unexpected

 Car, home and contents insurance protect the things that matter to you.
 Term Life, Total and Permanent Disablement (TPD), Living (Trauma) and Income Protection Insurance protect the people that matter to you, helping your family avoid financial difficulty in the event of illness, injury or death.